AbhinavKDsharma17/stock.price.predictor/README.md

 # stock.price.predictor
-Predicted stock price using L.S.T.M.
-Neural Networks
+A stock price prediction model based on an LSTM recurrent neural network